cs1302uga/cs1302-hw7.5/README.md

    1. Consult the
       [API Documentation](https://openjfx.io/javadoc/17/) and
       for each class to see what constructors are available.

-   1. Try to make the text content of visible nodes match the screenshot.
+You will not want to call any constructors that allow you to set the node's children.
+We will add children in the `init` method later.
+You can, however, set the text content in the constructor to have it match the screenshot.

    1. For the `ImageView` object, we would like for you to create a separate [`Image`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/scene/image/Image.html)